 Proper procedures to perform these services may be found in a service manual.
-See "Service and Owner Publications" in the Index.
+See Service Publications Ordering Information on page 7-11.

 Steering and Suspension Inspection

 Inspect the front and rear suspension and steering system for damaged, loose or missing parts, signs of wear or lack of lubrication.
 Inspect the power steering lines and hoses for proper hook-up, binding, leaks, cracks, chafing, etc.